How can you solve perpetual problems that seem unsolvable?

-John Gottman says that problem can become perennial, entrenched issues which can turn the whole relationship sour (read: how vicious circle destroys relationships).
+John Gottman says that some perpetual problems can turn the whole relationship sour.

-When partners refuse influence from each other and adopt a negative view of each other it’s when unsolvable problems ruin the relationship.
+It’s when partners refuse influence from each other and adopt a negative view of each other that unsolvable problems ruin the relationship.

-One partner cannot accept the difference and starts seeing the other in a negative light.
+One partner cannot accept that their partner is different than they are and start seeing their whole partner’s personality in a negative light.

-They either dig their heels refusing to budge or “go underground” by refusing to discuss the issue and silently building resentment.
+They either dig their heels refusing to budge or “go underground” by refusing to discuss the issue and silently build resentment.

 Each partner starts believing they are “right” and “good” while the other is “wrong” and “the villain of the relationship”.